-We further analyze how the clustering threshold affects \textsc{RILKE}’s performance and memory efficiency.
-Using the same procedure as Alg.~\ref{alg:cluster}, we sweep the similarity low-bound $\tau_{\mathrm{sim}}$ from 0.80 to 0.95 and report edit efficacy, paraphrase generalization, and memory overhead on UnKE dataset using \texttt{LLaMA3.1-8B-Instruct}(See Tab.\ref{tab:threshold_table}).
+We further investigate the impact of the clustering threshold on \textsc{RILKE}’s performance and memory efficiency.
+Following the procedure outlined in Alg.~\ref{alg:cluster}, we sweep the similarity low-bound $\tau_{\mathrm{sim}}$ from 0.80 to 0.95.
+We report the edit efficacy, paraphrase generalization, and memory required to store the trained module on the UnKE dataset using \texttt{LLaMA3.1-8B-Instruct} (see Tab.~\ref{tab:threshold_table}).

-In this result, we find that lowering the in-cluster similarity threshold $\tau_{\mathrm{sim}}$ preserves the efficacy of the edit on the original training queries but degrades the performance on paraphrased queries.
-This reveals a precision–efficiency trade-off: high intra-cluster similarity (tighter clusters) improves precision and paraphrase robustness at the cost of more clusters and higher memory overhead, while looser clusters gain efficiency but compromise generalization.
+We observe that lowering the in-cluster similarity threshold $\tau_{\mathrm{sim}}$ preserves edit efficacy on the original training queries but diminishes performance on paraphrased inputs.
+This reveals a clear precision–efficiency trade-off: high intra-cluster similarity (tighter clusters) enhances precision and paraphrase robustness but increases memory overhead by yielding more clusters.
+Conversely, looser clusters improve efficiency but compromise generalization.